You’ve been through this cycle before.

 You might be able to hip thrust 200 pounds, but if your glutes don’t fire properly during your running stride, that strength is functionally useless.

-Bridge the gap with running-specific drills: single-leg bounds, skipping variations, and form drills that reinforce proper muscle activation patterns during dynamic movement.
+Bridge the gap with running-specific drills: single-leg bounds, skipping variations, and form drills that reinforce proper muscle activation during dynamic movement.

 Bone adaptation takes 6-12 weeks, meaning a mileage increase today won’t be fully supported by stronger bones for nearly three months.

-Tendons need even longer, 12-16 weeks to fully adapt.
+Tendons need even longer: 12-16 weeks to fully adapt.

-Beyond mileage, you need to manage intensity distribution, recovery between hard sessions, surface variation, and the accumulated stress from consecutive high-load days.
+Beyond mileage, you also need to manage intensity distribution, recovery between hard sessions, surface variation, and the accumulated stress from consecutive high-load days.

-The warning signs appear before injury strikes, persistent morning stiffness, pain that changes location during a run, performance plateaus despite training, and mood or motivation changes all signal that recovery debt is building.
+Persistent morning stiffness, pain that shifts location during a run, performance plateaus despite consistent training, and drops in motivation all signal that recovery debt is building.

 Complete rehabilitation means meeting functional benchmarks, not just achieving pain-free status.